 - Stage to blue for end.

-- Advanced groups are then limited to one simple lighting effect.
+- Groups are then limited to one simple lighting effect during the skit.
 This can include a flash of nearly any color (except brown or black), a dim/restore, or color shift/restore.
 A "rock show" type effect of multi-colored flashing lights may also be requested.

 32. When are the winners of the Masquerade announced?